audiomuze/tagminder/README.md

 - adds MusicBrainz identifiers to artists and albumartists leveraging what already exists in your file tags or where a master table of MBID's exists it leverages that.
 Where a performer name is associated with > 1 MBID in your tags these performers are ignored so as not to conflate performers.
 Check tables namesakes_* for contributors requiring manual disambiguation

+- removes zero padding from discnumber and track tags

 #### Handling of ‘Live’ in album names and track titles

 - removes all instances and variations of Live entries from track titles and moves or appends that to the SUBTITLE tag as appropriate and ensures that the LIVE tag is set to 1 where this is not already the case.
 It does not corrupt track names where the word ‘Live’ is part of a song title